When you buy a product through a link on our site, we may earn a commission. Learn More.

 The Joint Health Care Extra-Strength Supplement package contains 120 chewable and bacon-flavored tablets.
 The tablets contain glucosamine & chondroitin, in addition to vitamin C. These ingredients may aid in the reversal of canine joint damage as your dog ages.
 The chewable tablets are made in the USA with a complete money-back guarantee.
 A good all-around choice of hip and joint supplements for your dog.
 We give Joint Health Care Extra-Strength Joint Supplement our FOUR STAR rating.

-This hip and joint product for dogs is made by Nutramax.
+The Nutramax Cosequin DS Plus MSM Chewable Tablets are another option for dog hip & joint supplements.
 Each bottle contains 132 tablets which are chewable and flavored with meat.
 Each tablet contains Cosequin DS Plus MSM contains 600 mg Glucosamine, 300 mg Chondroitin Sulfate and 250 mg MSM.
 The manufacturer claims that Nutramax Cosequin DS Plus MSM tablets are the, “#1 veterinarian recommended retail joint health supplement brand”.
 We rate Nutramax Cosequin DS PLUS MSM our highest rating of FIVE STARS.

 Why Give a Dog Hip & Joint Supplements?